Ekleog/ansible-openvpn-server/README.md

 This role aims to provide an easy-to-use (yet flexible) OpenVPN server configuration.

-It is designed to work together with openvpn-client ; this way it can generate every private key on the right computer and never move them around, which is better for security reasons.
+It is designed to work together with openvpn-client ; this way it can efficiently handle configuration.

 Requirements
 ------------